 It's the pasta that makes traditional Lasagne alla Bolognese signature look and it's a tender, silky pasta that works well with a variety of lighter pasta sauces from vodka sauce to pesto.
 This recipe is a bit more advanced than basic pasta but so worth the effort.

-Heads up that we made this recipe during our Cooking Club Cocktail Pasta Workshop.
+Heads up that we made this recipe during our Cooking Club Lasagna Workshop.
 So, if you want to see it made step by step -- and get a glimpse of the menu we'd pair this with -- go ahead and check out the recording of the workshop.

 Want to cook this recipe at a later date?
 Pin it to your Pinterest account so you can access it when you need some cooking inspiration!

 And, as always, share your creations with us by tagging @saltandwind and #swsociety on social!

 or defrosted frozen spinach

 Blanch The Spinach: Bring a medium pot of water to a boil over high heat and prepare an ice bath by filling a bowl halfway with ice water.
 Drop the spinach into the boiling water and let cook until it’s just wilted for 20 to 30 seconds.
 Immediately drain the spinach and plunge it into the ice water bath.

 After a few minutes, when the spinach is cold, drain it from the ice bath, place it in a fine-mesh sieve and push on it to get out the majority of the water.

 Make The Spinach Puree: Combine the blanched spinach and the eggs in the bowl of a food processor fitted with an “S” blade.
 Puree the mixture until it’s evenly combined, and all the spinach is broken up.
 If the mixture separates before you get around to using it, give it a few more pulses to recombine it.